 How are you going to get the cat into the cat carrier in a timely fashion?
 Follow the steps outlined below:

 1.First, get a bath towel.
-This will avoid the situation where you are likely to get scratched by the cat.
+The reason for the towel is to avoid the situation where you are likely to get scratched by the cat.

 2. From behind the cat, use the towel to totally cover the cat.